Manuel Baquedano: Generalship

 Baquedano's military strategy in this war consisted mainly in frontal attack to break the often over-extended enemy lines.
 Although he had little training in strategy, he is remembered as a general who personally directed battles resulting in decisive victories.
 He was a strict disciplinarian: he had a soldier shot for cowardice at the Battle of Chorrillos.
 Of a stubborn and obstinate nature, he tolerated no argument once he had taken a decision.

 After the Battle of Tacna, when his tactics were publicly criticised in the El Mercurio de Valparaíso newspaper, an enraged Baquedano had the reporter arrested and held incommunicado aboard the warship Abtao.
 The historian Francisco Encina, while recognizing Baquedano's courage, described him as having a "poverty of ideas" and a poor command of tactics.
-Baquedano's main political rival, José Francisco Vergara Echevers, also pointed out his tactical weaknesses, but acknowledged that the victory at Miraflores was due in part to the successful envelopment that he ordered.
+Baquedano's main political rival, José Francisco Vergara, also pointed out his tactical weaknesses, but acknowledged that the victory at Miraflores was due in part to the successful envelopment that he ordered.

 Later life

 Baquedano retired from military life in May 1881.
 He was twice offered a presidential candidacy, but on both occasions the campaign did not prosper.
 By means of a law passed in August 1881, the government of Domingo Santa María granted him lifelong honors, pay and allowances at the level of an active commander in chief.

 He was elected as a senator for Santiago for two terms, between 1882 and 1888, and by Colchagua for another two terms, between 1888 and 1894.
 From these positions he participated in the reorganization of the Army and was a member of the standing Army and Navy commission, active in establishing the General Staff and the military academy.
 In April 1889, President José Manuel Balmaceda sent him on a mission to Europe, from which he returned in November 1890.
 On his return he was again offered a presidential candidacy, but again refused.

 During the 1891 Chilean Civil War, Baquedano did not side with either political party.
 But, after Balmaceda's forces were overcome and destroyed at the battle of La Placilla, it was clear that the President could no longer hope to find a sufficient strength amongst his adherents to maintain himself in power.
-On August 29, 1891, Balmaceda officially handed power to General Baquedano, who attempted to keep order in Santiago until the arrival of the congressional leaders on the 30th.
-He then handed power to Navy captain Jorge Montt on the 31st, and retired permanently to private life.
+On August 29, 1891, Balmaceda officially handed power to General Baquedano, who attempted to keep order in Santiago until the arrival of the congressional leaders on August 30.
+He then handed power to Navy captain Jorge Montt on August 31, and retired permanently to private life.

+The exclusion from the coalition of Baquedano, the charismatic wartime leader who had conquered Lima, helps explain why Chile would soon experience a civil war between two statist factions.

 He died at his home in Santiago on 30 September 1897, at the age of 74.